cloudmesh-community/book/chapters/pi/links.md

 The cost is about $0.25 per piece = $2.74 per pi.

 So if we are having 100 pis we end up with $274.
-However we also need still to get screw and lego connectors which we at this time have not counted and included in this calculation.
+However we also need still to get screw and Lego connectors which we at this time have not counted and included in this calculation.

-Naturally legos have been explored by others
+Naturally Lego's have been explored by others

 * [Images on google](https://www.google.com/search?q=raspberry+pi+case+lego+technic&rlz=1C5CHFA_enUS727US727&tbm=isch&tbo=u&source=univ&sa=X&ved=0ahUKEwjYwYbni6vbAhWJy4MKHaiiCmYQsAQIMw&biw=1648&bih=883)
 * University of Southampton: